Canon EOS R5

 Focusing and IBIS

 The R5 has an updated Dual Pixel CMOS AF system with 5940 manually-selectable AF points covering the entire frame.
 This array can be split into 1053 AF zones and the system is rated to -6EV with most lenses, making it usable in extremely low light levels.
 Touch & Drag AF makes it easy to pinpoint focus, both when shooting in Live View mode.
+Focus pulling is also possible via the touch panel when shooting video.

 Manually-selectable AF modes include as Spot or Single-point AF, while auto AT in movie mode lets users select from 819 AF areas in a 39 x 21 dot array.
 AF tracking performance has been improved with new Deep Learning-based subject detection capabilities plus face and eye tracking for people and animals (specifically dogs, cats and birds).